Ahhh I’m about to go on this whole long, rambly review because I was so happy with this book.

 So, to summarize this review that nobody is still reading because it got way out of hand, Kelsey was a lot more three-dimensional, there was lots of Marcus, the humor was back, and all these things just made me a very happy reader :-)

-*Note: This is a spin-off series, and I highly HIGHLY recommend starting with Steal the Light.
-The original characters have a heavy presence, and I don’t think this new series will be as enjoyable if you haven’t read the original one.*
+*This is a spin-off series, and I highly HIGHLY recommend starting with Steal the Light.
+The original characters have a heavy presence, and I don’t think this spin-off series will be as enjoyable if you haven’t read the original one.*

 Fans of Book 1 in Lexi Blake's Hunter series.
 Anyone who likes paranormal/urban fantasy that's heavy on the romance/sex, alpha males, and menages.